Cannabidiol (CBD): Uses, Effects and Safety

 In recent years, CBD has been propelled into the limelight as scientific and medical communities begin to find evidence for its use in treating many conditions.

-More recent strains of cannabis developed for medical purposes, such as Charlotte’s Web and Avidekel, contain almost exclusively CBD, and very little THC.
+More recent strains of cannabis developed for medical purposes, such as Charlotte’s Web and Avidekel, contain almost exclusively CBD, and only trace levels of THC.

 How CBD Works